Get Your Family Dispute Case Packet — Private, Fast, Affordable

 The Dispute Emerges

-Problems arose when the estate’s executor, their cousin Jason Anderson, insisted that the entire estate be split evenly without special consideration of the cabin.
+Problems arose when the estate’s executor, their cousin the claimant, insisted that the entire estate be split evenly without special consideration of the cabin.
 Emily, convinced of her father’s wishes, demanded the cabin and the majority of liquid assets to cover her recent college debts, amounting to nearly $45,000.
 Mark countered, feeling that the verbal promise was too vague to override Missouri’s statutory land inheritance laws.
 With tensions rising, the family agreed to arbitration in October 2023, hoping to avoid a costly and public court battle.

 arbitration process